 Today there are around 2,220 temples and pagodas remaining in Bagan, and since Myanmar opened its doors to mass tourism, the sight of hot air balloons flying over Bagan has become one of its most iconic and emblematic images.

 That way, you might be able to rebook in the case of a cancellation and not run the risk of leaving Bagan without flying in a hot air balloon.

-Bagan Balloon Flight Price
+Bagan Balloon Flight Price (2023)

 I arrived in Bagan early in the morning after a 9h bus ride from Yangon.
-When I arrived in the city it was still dark so I just checked in to my hotel before leaving to see the sunrise and, of course, the balloons.
+When I arrived in the city it was still dark so I just checked into my hotel before leaving to see the sunrise and, of course, the balloons.

 But my excitement turned to disappointment very quickly when I discovered that there were no balloons flying that morning due to the weather conditions.